SimGriff/dragon-karate-academy-pp1/README.md

 Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.

 * [Google Maps:](https://www.google.com/maps)
-Code for embeded google map obtined as is from Google Maps
+Code for embeded google map obtined from Google Maps

 * [Bootstrap 4.3:](https://getbootstrap.com/docs/4.3/getting-started/introduction/)
 Bootstrap was used to assist with the responsiveness and styling of the website, it was used to structure the site and helped make the Navigation menu be responsive.
 In particular, Bootstrap sample code was used for the navbar, footer and form where it was customized to fit my content and purpose.